Who should take the GMAT test?

 Specially designed materials

-We emphasize building students’ ability to answer all questions – from the early stages through the most challenging questions at the 700 level and above.
+At Yeda Plus, we emphasize building students’ ability to answer all questions – from the early stages through the most challenging questions at the 700 level and above.
+Our GMAT coursebooks have been specially designed to support students as they progress through each topic.
+In class, course instructors not only reinforce coursebook concepts but teach strategies to maximize student learning.

 GMAT Course Structure and Materials